NomadAI/nomadai.github.io/index.md

 ---

 Nomad AI was founded during summer 2018 by former PhD students in Artificial Intelligence at Kyoto University in order to develop smartphones applications with powerful AI-based capabilities.
 So far, Nomad AI is involved in the development of two well-known  smartphones applications:
-* [Yomiwa](https://www.yomiwa.net):  A Japanese dictionary featuring powerful Optical Character Recognition
+* [Yomiwa](https://www.yomiwa.net):  A Japanese dictionary featuring powerful Optical Character Recognition (OCR) and Natural Language Processing (NLP)
-* [HanYou](https://itunes.apple.com/fr/app/hanyou-chinese-recognizer/id901093520?mt=8):  The Chinese sister-app of Yomiwa Nomad AI is also currently working on new applications in collaboration with several AI researchers.
-More information coming soon.
+* [HanYou](https://itunes.apple.com/fr/app/hanyou-chinese-recognizer/id901093520?mt=8):  The Chinese sister-app of Yomiwa

+Nomad AI is also currently working in collaboration with several AI researchers to develop new ground-breaking applications.
+More details coming soon.

 # Yomiwa